ess-help/.github/pull_request_template.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or verified that my feature works
 - [ ] New and existing unit tests pass locally with my changes
+- [ ] There are no packages with high severity security vulnerabilities